-The following is a suggested method for converting a Regional Architecture into a Project Architecture.
+The following is a suggested method for turning a Regional Architecture into a Project Architecture.
 Here the general process is to create a project that includes the entire Regional Architecture.
 Once we have a project that includes the entire Regional Architecture, we can import the project into another file using the "Import" process.
-In the current version of RAD-IT there is an option for converting a Regional Architecture into a Project Architecture and placing it in the same database file.
+RAD-IT includes an option to turn a Regional Architecture into a Project Architecture and placing it in the same database file.
 The procedure for doing this follows.